nikhil-sethi/stem/readme.md

 5. **I get a segmentation fault in the exploration node**
 - You are at god's own mercy. best of luck

-6. While hardware testing, i get the error 'Global data lost for over half a second'
+6. **While hardware testing, i get the error 'Global data lost for over half a second'**
 - There is something up with either the wifi router at the lab or time syncing between your pc and the drone OBC.
 - For time syncing check the link mentioned before.
 - For wifi router, ping the jetson from your pc and see if is under 20-30 ms. If you see very high and erratic ping times like 200ms, check issue #__ (TODO add issue for realsense pwr mgmt here).

+7. **On a vscode remote docker container, I run roscore but nothing happens**
+- Check issue #13